How to Start an Online Business: Everything You Need to Know

 If eBay or Etsy isn’t for you, then you know you’re going to have to the e-commerce route, which means you’re going to need to secure your domain name ASAP.
 Don’t wait on this.
 Just because the name was available a couple of months ago, does not mean it’s available now.
 Also, don’t forget, that going with a web developer is not nearly as expensive as it used to be.

 If you need help learning more about how to start a business online, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.